Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Experimental setup and measurements

 \section{Experimental setup and measurements}

-\addvspace{10pt} The schematic of the premixed lab-scale turbulent combustor is shown in Fig. \ref{fig:experiment}a.
+The schematic of the lab-scale premixed turbulent combustor is shown in Fig. \ref{fig:experiment}a.
 The combustor was characterized in our previous work \citep{gopakumar2016mitigating,mahesh2018instability,dutta2019investigating} in a vertical configuration and is used in the present experiments in a horizontal configuration to facilitate length variation and imaging.
+We have achieved mitigation of thermoacoustic instability upto $\sim 20$ dB for the horizontal setup under similar operating conditions as the vertical one, reported in the earlier works \cite{dutta2019investigating,mahesh2018instability}.
+This establishes that the overall functioning and observations from the experimental setup remain unaffected by the change in orientation.
+A lean mixture ($\phi$ = 0.68) consisting of 6.5 SLPM (standard liter per minute) of methane and 90 SLPM of air (Reynolds number, $Re$ = $6 \times 10^3$ based on swirler diameter, with an uncertainty of $\pm 0.8 \%$) is supplied into the settling chamber through four equally spaced inlet ports.
+The equivalence ratio is calculated as $\phi = (\dot{m}_f/\dot{m}_a)_\textrm{actual}/(\dot{m}_f/\dot{m}_a)_\textrm{stoichiometry}$, where $\dot{m}_f$ and $\dot{m}_a$ are the mass flow rate of the fuel and air, respectively.

-A lean mixture (equivalence ratio,$\phi$ = 0.68) consisting of 6.5 slpm of methane and 90 slpm of air (Reynolds number, $Re$ = $5.9 \times 10^3$) flows through the bottom of the settling chamber using four equally spaced inlet ports.
-The reactant mixture flows into the combustion chamber made of quartz having diameter $D = 46$ mm and length $H= 60$ mm, where it is ignited.
-An aluminum duct of 1.5 m in length is mounted over the quartz duct to generate self-excited thermoacoustic instability in the combustor.
-The flame stabilization is achieved using a swirler which consists of eight straight vanes inclined at $30^{\circ}$ with the axis is mounted on the central shaft of the motor.
-The swirler is actuated through a stepper motor to a maximum speed of 2100 rpm for the control experiments.
+The reactant mixture flows into the combustion chamber made of quartz, having a diameter of 46 mm and a length of 60 mm, where it is ignited.
+An aluminum duct of 1.5 m in length is mounted over the quartz duct which act as a resonator to generate self-excited thermoacoustic instability in the combustor.
+The flame stabilization is achieved using the swirler having a diameter of $30$ mm and consisting of eight straight vanes inclined at $\delta= 30^{\circ}$ with the axis is mounted on the central shaft of the motor.
+The geometric swirl number is obtained as $S = 2/3 \tan\delta = 0.385$ \citep{candel2014dynamics}.
+The swirler is actuated through a stepper motor to a maximum speed of 2100 rpm for the suppression experiments.